-perspective-trained one (Figures 5c and 5d).
-However, the main problem of the BEV-approach is that in some particular cases, the resulting image is so distorted and the net confuses buildings with the continuation of the road (Figure 6e).
-This would be very unlikely to happen if the image was analyzed in perspective space (Figure 5e).
+of the BEV approach is that in some cases the resulting image is so distorted that the net confuses buildings with the continuation of the road (Figure 6e).
+This would be unlikely to happen in a perspective-space analysis.
+(Figure 5e).
+Finally, this system has been trained on the full KITTI labelled set in BEV, achieving state-of-the-art performance on their benchmark reserved testing set.